versatiles-org/versatiles-documentation/basics/compendium.md

     - `/assets/`: Houses additional resources like sprites, glyphs, styles, and MapLibre GL JS files.
         - `/assets/sprites/`
         - `/assets/glyphs/`
-            - `/assets/glyphs/{name}`: Font names SHOULD only include lowercase letters, numbers, and underscores.
+            - `/assets/glyphs/{name}`: Font names SHOULD contain only lowercase letters, numbers and underscores (as opposed to common implementations with font names such as "Arial%20Unicode%20MS%20Regular")
             - `/assets/glyphs/fonts.json`: A catalog of available fonts.
         - `/assets/styles/`
         - `/assets/maplibre/maplibre.*`: Contains the latest JavaScript and CSS from MapLibre GL JS.